 Bedrooms in assisted living residences must be at least 80 square feet for one person.
 Newly built residences must have bedrooms that are at least 100 square feet.
 Double-occupancy rooms must be at least 90 square feet per person.
 There must be at least one toilet for every six residents, and one bath or shower for every 10 residents.

-Unlike many states, West Virginia regulations do not say memory care homes must be built with special dementia-friendly design features.
-Clear sight lines and landmarks, circular hallways so wandering residents don’t encounter dead ends, secure outdoor areas, and bright lighting and paint colors have all been shown to benefit people with Alzheimer’s disease or related dementia.
+West Virginia regulations do not mandate that memory care homes must be built with dementia-friendly design features.
+Those special features would include clear lines of sight, circular hallways so wandering residents will not encounter dead ends, secure outdoor areas, and bright lighting and paint colors have all been shown to benefit people with Alzheimer’s and dementia.
 You’ll want to keep an eye out for these features as you tour potential homes, thinking about whether your loved one will be comfortable within the spaces.

-An administrator with state-approved education and experience must be hired at every assisted living residence to be responsible for operations.
-In every ALR, there must always be sufficient staff on duty to provide for the service needs of every resident, and someone with first aid and CPR training must be awake and on duty 24 hours per day.
-Administrators must receive at least eight hours of training annually.
+At every assisted living residence in West Virginia, there needs to be an administrator who is in charge of the facility and is qualified via state-approved education and experience.
+In every residence, there must always be enough staff on duty to provide for the needs of every resident, along with someone who has first aid and CPR training.
+Additionally, a staffer must be awake and on duty 24 hours per day.
+Administrators must complete a minimum of eight hours of training annually.

-Regular staff must have an orientation upon hiring that covers the following issues:
+Regular staff must have an orientation upon hiring that covers the following:

 – Emergency procedures and disaster plans